jhollinger/grape-activerecord/README.md

 ## Advanced options

 The defaults for db-related files like migrations, seeds, and fixtures are the same as Rails.
-If you want to override them, use the following options:
+If you want to override them, use the following options in your `Rakefile`:

     Grape::ActiveRecord.db_dir = 'db'
     Grape::ActiveRecord.migrations_paths = ['db/migrate']